jtm-snhu/jtm-snhu.github.io/index.markdown

 constructs such as variables, classes, lists, and loops.

-I’ve included an analysis of the original Java code base and functionality of the program in a short informal code review video.
+I’ve included an analysis of the original Java code base and functionality of the program in a short [informal code review](/assets/CodeReview.mp4) video.
-!CODE REVIEW LINK!

 ## Enhancement Goals